Scattering Problem in Bose-Einstein Condensates with Magnetic Domain Wall: Introduction

 Despite these advances, a systematic understanding of how the twist angle of a magnetic domain wall governs scattering processes remains incomplete.
 Moreover, the role of spin texture in mediating transitions between collective (phonon) and single-particle excitations warrants detailed investigation.
 In this work, we present a comprehensive theoretical study of linear wave scattering from magnetic domain walls with systematically varied twist angles in spinor BECs.
 We begin by deriving the mean-field ground state in the presence of a position-dependent Zeeman field that creates domain walls with total twist angles $\Theta$.
 We demonstrate the fundamental equivalence of different chiral configurations through a gauge and a global transformation, establishing that physical observables depend solely on the total twist angle rather than specific chirality.
 To address the scattering problem, we linearize the dynamics around the ground state, obtaining the BdG equations.
 We systematically construct the scattering matrix via a transfer matrix method, enabling computation of reflection and transmission coefficients for incident phonons and free particles.

-Our results elucidate how the embedded spin texture governs scattering processes, revealing pronounced threshold effects at the Zeeman splitting $E = \hbar \Omega_0$ and demonstrating that the effective spin rotation can differ substantially from the imposed twist angle due to competition between kinetic and Zeeman energies.
+Our results elucidate how the embedded spin texture governs scattering processes, revealing pronounced threshold effects at the Zeeman splitting $E = \hbar \Omega_0$ and demonstrating that the effective spin rotation can differ substantially from the imposed twist angle in order to minimize the total energy.
 Such inconsistencies generate comb-like density structures leading to Fano-like resonances \cite{Miroshnichenko2010,Vicencio2007,yasir2016controlled,Zheng2018}.
-Furthermore, we establish that the transition probability between collective and single-particle modes can be strongly manipulated by the twist angle, with significant transitions occurring for odd multiples of $\pi$ but suppressed for even multiples.
-This study not only provides a detailed framework for analyzing wave scattering in inhomogeneous spinor BECs but also deepens our understanding of how geometric control over topological defects can engineer quantum transport, with direct implications for atomtronic device design and the simulation of geometric effects in quantum fluids.
+Furthermore, we establish that the transition probability between collective and single-particle modes can be strongly manipulated by the twist angle, with significant transitions occurring for $\Theta =\pi$ but suppressed for $\Theta =2\pi$.